Kong/docs.konghq.com/app/_src/gateway/production/benchmark.md

 **Action:** The client must use keep-alive connections.

 Sometimes, the clients (such as k6 and Apache JMeter) max themselves out.
 To tune them, you need to understand the client.
 Increasing the CPU, threads, and connections on clients results in higher resource utilization and throughput.

 The client must also use keep-alive connections.
-For example, [k6](https://k6.io/docs/using-k6/k6-options/reference/#no-connection-reuse) enables keep-alive by default, and [HTTPClient4](https://hc.apache.org/httpcomponents-client-4.5.x/index.html) implementation in Apache JMeter enables keep-alive by default.
-Please verify that this is set up appropriately for your test setup.
+For example, [k6](https://k6.io/docs/using-k6/k6-options/reference/#no-connection-reuse) and the [HTTPClient4](https://hc.apache.org/httpcomponents-client-4.5.x/index.html) implementation in Apache JMeter both enable keep-alive by default.
+Verify that this is set up appropriately for your test setup.

 ### Custom plugins